-No – humans won’t become gods; not like the 1 true and only Creator God.
+No; humans don’t become gods; not like the one true and only Creator God.
 But they were created in His image and will be restored to & completed in that image so that they will be as much LIKE God as a created being can be and still not be God.

-This quasi-deification is attained by purification, illumination, and perfection, meaning union with God, which became the standard 3 stages of mysticism.
-Pseudo-Dionysius identified 3 stages in describing God:
+This quasi-deification is attained by purification, illumination, and perfection, meaning union with God, which became the three stages of enlightenment espoused by classic mysticism.

-3) Reconciling the contradiction by looking beyond human language was superlative theology
+3) Then reconciling the contradiction by looking beyond language was superlative theology.

-Pseudo-Dionysius’ arrangement of angels into 9 levels became the basis for the medieval doctrine of angels.
+Pseudo-Dionysius’ arrangement of angels into nine levels became the basis for the medieval doctrine of angels.

 Reading Pseudo-Dionysius can be frustrating for those who try to parse out his logic and seek to discern in his words some profound truths.
-While all very spiritual sounding, they’re typical of many such mystical tomes – they’re a cascade of words that defy interpreting.
+While all very spiritual sounding, they’re typical of many such mystical tomes; a cascade of words that defy interpreting.
 The mind is set in a place of trying to reconcile competing, and ultimately contradictory ideas.
-This tension causes the reader to mentally shut down – and it’s in that state of suspended reason that the soul is supposed to be able to connect to God.
-It’s the same effect as repeated mantras & eastern style meditation.
+This tension causes the reader to mentally shut down, and it’s in that state of suspended reason that the soul is supposed to be able to connect to God.
+It’s the same effect as repeated mantras and eastern style meditation.

-Still Pseudo-Dionysius was extremely influential is shaping how countless Christians of the 6th through 10th Cs went about seeking to grow in their relationship with God.
+Still, Pseudo-Dionysius was extremely influential in shaping how countless Christians of the 6th through 10th Cs went about seeking to grow in their relationship with God.
 Today, we dismiss him by calling him Pseudo-, Fake-, Fraud-, Poser-Dionysius.